Cheryl Howard Travel Blogger

 I relocated to Toronto in December 2012 and was based there as I plotted my next big move in life.
 Happy to be in familiar surroundings, I made the most of my time home by getting re-acquainted with Canada and the U.S., visiting cities like Denver, San Francisco, Chicago, and Vancouver.

 There wasn’t a moment that went by when I didn’t miss Berlin and I knew that I would not be happy until I returned.
-As of November 2014, I’ve been based in Berlin where I’m pursuing my dream working as both an Agile Coach and writer.
+As of November 2014, I’ve been based in Berlin where I’m pursuing my dream working as both an Agile Coach and travel blogger.
+It’s hard to believe that I’ve been back for more than three years now!

-I also co-host monthly expat meetups with my friend Adam.
-Join our Make Friends in Berlin meetup group, with 5,700+ members and hang out with us in Berlin!
-Or join our Make Friends in Berlin Facebook group to connect with other Berliners right away.
+I also host monthly expat meetups.
+Join my Make Friends in Berlin meetup group, with 7,300+ members and hang out with me in Berlin!

 Where I’ve Been